0xWJ/code-judge/README.md

 2. Run workers in all worker nodes with the same redis uri.
 You can reuse the training servers, as workers don't use GPU.
 3. Run api in api nodes with the same redis uri.
 You can use one api node or multiple api nodes.

+Some typical deployment scenarios are:

+## Global Redis Server and CPU farm

+Ideally, you can setup a redis server that accessible from workers and training machines, and run the workers in a cpu farm.
+This is the most flexible and scalable solution.

+1. Setup a redis server in training cluster or use a cloud redis server.
+2. Run workers in all worker nodes with the same redis uri.
+3. Run api in training nodes/cluster with the same redis uri.

+## Local Redis Server and Local CPU

+Sometimes the training machines are not connected to each other with http.
+In this case, you can run redis server, the api and workers in the same machine.

+1. Setup a redis server in every training machine
+2. Run workers in every training machine with local redis uri.
+3. Run api in every training machine with local redis uri.

 # Client Implementation

+You can check the example client implementation in `judge_client.py`.

-1. Batch API is preferred.
+1. Long-Batch API is preferred.
 2. To make your client more robust, you'd better:
   - check http status code.
 We are trying to always return 200, but it is not guaranteed.
   - check the `reason` field in the response.
-For example, `queue_timeout` means the workers are busy.
-You should reduce the concurrent requests.
+For example, `queue_timeout` means the workers are busy or something goes wrong.
+You should reduce the concurrent requests and retry.
   - make sure you have set timeout for the request(i.e.`requests.post(..., timeout=...)`).
 If you use long-batch api, the timeout should be long enough to wait for the workers to finish.
 3. You should check the log of the api and workers to see if there are any errors.